This site is a work in progress. Please take a look around and let us know what you think!

 A social club for women from all walks of life, promoting fun and friendship with like-minded women.
 Women over the age of 50 wear Red Hats and purple clothing, while women under 50 wear Pink Hats and lavender clothing.

-Stacey’s Place Youth Food Bank and Rock Shop
+Stacey’s Place Youth Food Bank

 Living Rock Ministries